-Metropolitan Police Officer Convicted of False Imprisonment and Assault, Faces Misconduct Hearing
+Met Police Officer Convicted of Assault and False Imprisonment

-A Metropolitan Police officer, PC Isaque Rodrigues-Leite, has been convicted on multiple charges, including false imprisonment and assault, and now faces an upcoming misconduct hearing.
-Rodrigues-Leite, who served in the Roads and Transport Policing Command (RTPC), was found guilty of four counts of false imprisonment, two counts of assault by beating, one count of coercive and controlling behaviour, and one count of criminal damage at a trial held at Croydon Crown Court.
+PC Isaque Rodrigues-Leite, a Metropolitan Police officer from the Roads and Transport Policing Command (RTPC), has been found guilty of multiple charges including false imprisonment, assault, coercive behaviour, and criminal damage.
+The verdict came after a trial at Croydon Crown Court where Rodrigues-Leite was convicted on four counts of false imprisonment, two counts of assault by beating, one count of coercive and controlling behaviour, and one count of criminal damage.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.